tbakerrobotics/rovr_main/README.md

 ## Overview
 ![Socal VR Platform](ROVR_IMAGE.png)

+The social VR platform allows geographically distanced groups to meet in VR.
+The system is developed in Unreal Engine using the OnlineSubSystem peer to peer network functionality, which requires a known IP address for the host and related network settings (usually port forwarding and remove of firewall).
+Users are able to interate verbally through Vivox voice services - both direction audio and posional audio and enabled within this platform.

 The Social Platform functions on both PC & Android (Pico Neo 2).
-If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.

 ### SDK Information
 Unreal Version : 4.25.3\